mfreed7/declarative-shadow-dom/README.md

  </script>
 ```

- In this case, should `<div id=host>` get a `#shadowroot` attached?
+ In this case, similar to the prior example, it would be odd/confusing to attach a `#shadowroot` to `<div id=host>`.
+Here again, to avoid confusion, this will just issue a warning, and place a “normal” template inside `<host>`.

- My current thinking is to **not** attach a shadow root to `<div id=host>` in this case.
-That seems more difficult and error prone.
+## Other unanswered questions

-3. How should `adoptedStylesheets` on `#shadowroot` nodes be handled?
+1. How should `adoptedStylesheets` on `#shadowroot` nodes be handled?
 On the parser side, should there be a way to "point to" a stylesheet that gets automatically adopted within the declarative `#shadowroot`?
 On the serialization side, should the existing contents of `adoptedStylesheets` be automatically serialized into new `<style>` nodes?
 This could potentially be controlled by a new `convertAdoptedStylesheetsToInlineStyles` argument to `getInnerHTML()`.

-4. What about CSS custom states and AOM IDL attributes?
+2. What about CSS custom states and AOM IDL attributes?
 These can't yet be represented declaratively, so there is no way to serialize them in `getInnerHTML()`.
 This means that custom elements must re-set these values upon construction.
 I don't see a better solution than this.

 # <a name="what-does-declarative-mean"></a> What does declarative Shadow DOM mean?